 The ’70s Show follows six teenage friends living in Point Place, Wisconsin, during the 1970s.
 Over the course of eight seasons, the series featured many memorable characters, including Jackie Burkhart (portrayed by Mila Kunis).
 As the group’s top fashionista, she wore a wide range of amazing styles and fads.

 Ever since I started re-watching the show this week, I haven’t been able to tear my eyes away from Jackie’s stylish ensembles.
 Every insanely high-waisted flare jean, gaudy gold hoop jewelry set, and floral peasant/crop top mix she’s worn in the first season has looked, against all odds, perfect.
 Even her funny Jackie T-shirt makes me want to go out and buy my own.

 And now that I’m obsessed, I’m determined to take you all down with me.
-Keep reading for five ways you can take on '70s chic in 2017!
+Keep reading for five pieces you need to create Jackie Burkhart outfits right now.

-Step #1: Acquire a bad and boujee silk scarf.
+Outfit Step #1: Acquire a bad and boujee silk scarf

 One of the ways that Jackie was able to stand out from her slightly less affluent classmates was by wrapping a square silk scarf or paisley neckerchief around her thin, aristocratic neck.
 It looked hella classy and was very Jackie O.-inspired.

 Step #2: Deck yourself out in gold and tassels

 - Necklace – Madewell – similar necklace in Amazon

 - Fringe Earrings – Madewell, similar earrings in Amazon

 - Ear Jackets – Madewell, similar in earring in Amazon